mccartney/fxyt/README.md

 Integers
 --------

-The commands `X`, `Y`, and `T` push integer values to the data stack that correspond to the x, y, and t coordinates, respectively, of the current cell.
+The commands `X`, `Y` and `T` push integer values to the data stack that correspond to the x, y and t coordinates, respectively, of the current cell.
 It is also possible to place arbitrary integers on the stack by using `N` along with the digit commands introduced in this section.